Head Coach Mary Schindler

 While the 2006 and 2007 seasons provided its own excitement, 2008 turned out to be Schindler’s then-best season yet as a head coach.
 Her recruiting and hard work really showed as the team went on to record the 22 victories.
 The 2008 season had many highs that included the TexAnns defeating Abilene Christian for the first time in 10 tries and Schindler’s team reeled off eight straight wins from Sept.
 23 thru Oct.
 16 for the program’s second longest streak ever.
 Finally, after recording 10 conference victories, Schindler was rewarded with Tarleton’s first-ever LSC Head Coach of the Year Award.

-She has had four players earn five top honors in the Lone Star Conference in her coaching career, beginning with Nikki McNorton being named the Defensive player of the Year in 2012.
+She has had six players earn 10 top honors in the Lone Star Conference over the past six seasons, beginning with Nikki McNorton being named the Defensive Player of the Year in 2012.
 In 2013, Stacie Murrah and Emily Klein were named the Co-Offensive Player of the Year and Libero of the Year, respectively.
 Kenya Alexander became Schindler's second LSC Defensive Player of the Year in 2014 while Hailey Roberts was named the Freshman of the Year in the league.
-Roberts became the first player in Tarleton history to claim multiple superlative awards from the Lone Star Conference when the reigning LSC Freshman of the Year from 2014 was named the 2015 LSC Offensive Player of the Year.
+Roberts became the first player in Tarleton history to claim multiple superlative awards from the Lone Star Conference by locking up the 2014 Freshman of the Year, 2015 and 2017 Offensive Player of the Year, and the 2017 Player of the Year award.
+She was joined by teammate Jordyn Keamo in 2016-17, who earned back-to-back LSC Setter of the Year awards.

 As a player for the TexAnns, Schindler totaled 463 kills and a .139 hitting percentage in her career.
 She had 1,891 assists and 146 service aces, as well.